Is your training accredited?

 We don’t guarantee work, but we will gladly refund your training fee if we don’t get you at least one interview with a prospective employer.
 We pride ourselves in hooking up talented graduates with employers who need digital marketing skills.
 That’s why our video training also covers things like – what it’s like to work in the digital marketing industry and how to create a winning application – in addition to the practical skills.

-What is a Hiring Partner?
+What is a Business Partner?

 What is a Mentor?